-Unifies List with a list whose head is the atom corresponding to the principal functor of Term and whose tail is a list of the arguments of Term.
+Unifies List with a list whose head is the atomic term corresponding to the principal functor of Term and whose tail is a list of the arguments of Term.

 term any term

 list of term and not empty

 If Term is uninstantiated, then List must be instantiated either to a proper list whose head is an atom, or to a list of length 1 whose head is a number.

 This predicate is not strictly necessary, since its functionality can